Accountability at UN Women

 - Secretary-General’s Bulletin: Special measures for protection from sexual exploitation and sexual abuse

-In addition, the UN Women anti-fraud policy framework outlines UN Women’s current approach to the prevention, detection, and response to incidents of fraud.
-The anti-fraud policy framework compiles existing provisions set out in UN Women regulations, rules, policies, and procedures.
+In addition, the UN Women anti-fraud policy framework outlines UN Women’s current approach to the prevention of, detection of, and response to incidents of fraud.
+The anti-fraud policy framework brings together existing provisions set out in UN Women regulations, rules, policies, and procedures.

-In accordance with the UN Women legal framework for addressing non-compliance with UN standards of conduct, and in the interest of transparency, the Executive Director issues reports on disciplinary decisions taken during the preceding year and cases of misconduct (without the individuals’ names) that have resulted in the imposition of disciplinary measures.
+In accordance with the UN Women legal framework for addressing non-compliance with UN standards of conduct, and in the interest of transparency, the Executive Director issues reports on disciplinary decisions taken during the preceding year and cases of misconduct that have resulted in the imposition of disciplinary measures (without the individuals’ names being revealed).